merenlab/merenlab.org/courses/ITPOS/index.md

 ## Content Delivery

-The primary mode of course content delivery will be through slides, where Meren will explain **core concepts**, **data types**, and **analysis strategies**.
+The primary mode of course content delivery will be through slides, where Iva will explain **core concepts**, **data types**, and **analysis strategies**.
 There will often be extensive discussions over these slides, which will require **active, verbal participation** by the attendees.
 Slides will be available on Stud.IP after each lecture.

 After each lecture, the attendees will be given **suggested readings** from the recent literature that covers relevant topics and/or their real-world applications to contemporary questions in marine microbiology, oceanography, marine conservation, and beyond.